bomin0624/AWS_EC2/README.md

 # AWS_EC2
-Using AWS EC2 to bulid hadoop and Spark
+Using Hadoop and Apache Spark to analyze big data